cmorten/deno-rollup/README.md

 [Rollup](https://github.com/rollup/rollup) is a module bundler for JavaScript which compiles small pieces of code into something larger and more complex, such as a library or application.

-This library extends Rollup so that it can be used within Deno scripts to bundle Deno code.
+This library extends Rollup so that it can be used within Deno scripts to bundle modules.

 ## Installation